igorrecioh/aprs_traffic_eus/README.md

 ## Data source
 ---

-Traffic incidents are gathered from the offial [Open Data website](https://opendata.euskadi.eus/catalogo/-/incidencias-trafico-euskadi/) of the Basque Government
+Traffic incidents are gathered from the official [Open Data website](https://opendata.euskadi.eus/catalogo/-/incidencias-trafico-euskadi/) of the Basque Government